The First Ransomware Attack Run by an AI Agent, Not a Human

 The speed is the part that unnerves defenders.
 In one sequence, Sysdig says, the agent hit a failed login, diagnosed the problem and produced a working fix in 31 seconds.
 It adapted to obstacles in real time and retried with adjusted parameters, the way a seasoned operator would after a cup of coffee and a few minutes of thought.

 The strategic worry is arithmetic.
 For as long as ransomware has existed, the number of campaigns a crew could run was capped by how many people it could hire.
 Take the human out of the loop and that ceiling lifts.
-As Sysdig puts it, attacks can now scale bounded mainly by an attacker's budget, with little to stop a well-funded group from running thousands of intrusions at once.
+As Sysdig puts it, the skill floor for running ransomware has dropped to whatever it costs to run an agent, and if that agent is operating on stolen credentials, the cost to the attacker approaches zero.

 None of the frontier AI labs powered the attack directly; the API keys found in the wreckage were stolen credentials, not the engine behind it.
 That distinction matters legally, but it is cold comfort operationally.
 The capability is loose.